-We have supported 599 young people to gain an Many of the young people we engage with have sporadic accreditation for a new skill in the last year which we are attendance at school affecting their chances of completing incredibly proud of.
-Many of the young people we are a full qualification.
-We see this first hand and have had an working with are affected by the poverty related attainment increase in demand for our programmes that support young gap and as an organisation we are committed to closing people who are furthest away from achieving a positive this gap.
-We offer SCQF accreditations level 2-5 so young destination to reach a positive destination.
-SSF work to people receive tangible recognition for their work.
-Being provide education for young people who are at risk of able to provide recognised accreditations for young people disengaging from education and not reaching their potential by providing personal development programmes that contributes towards the poverty related attainment gap, building young people's skills for the future and supporting support them to set goals, reflect and plan for their future. young people to gain employment.
+We have supported 599 young people to gain an accreditation for a new skill in the last year which we are incredibly proud of.
+Many of the young people we are working with are affected by the poverty related attainment gap and as an organisation we are committed to closing this gap.
+We offer SCQF accreditations level 2-5 so young people receive tangible recognition for their work.
+Being able to provide recognised accreditations for young people contributes towards the poverty related attainment gap, building young people's skills for the future and supporting young people to gain employment.

 "I canny believe how many certificates I got in one weekend.
 That was class man, can we do that again?"

 SSF Young Leader